Call for Papers

 CGO now uses two submissions per year.

 This follows the model established by other conferences in our field in recent years, such as ASPLOS and OOPSLA.
 Papers submitted to the first round can either be directly accepted, rejected, or invited to submit a revised version of the paper to the second round.
+Papers rejected in the first round may not be submitted to the second round.
 For papers invited to submit a revised version, authors will be given a list of revisions that should be acted on to improve the paper.
-We will make every effort to ensure that the revised paper is reviewed by the same referees, who will assess whether the revisions are satisfactory.
+We will make every effort to ensure that the revised paper is reviewed by the same reviewers (and possibly additional reviewers), who will assess whether the revisions are satisfactory.
 If so, the paper will be accepted.
-If a paper is rejected, the authors may still submit a revised version in a subsequent round, which will be treated as a new submission.
+If the revised paper is rejected, the authors may submit a further revised version in a subsequent round, which will be treated as a new submission.

 First Submission Deadline